 With the Photographic Collection’s 100,000 vintage prints, the ALBERTINA museums temporary photo exhibitions cover all of photography’s myriad facets and genres from its beginnings to the present day.

 Art education and outreach play a prominent role at the ALBERTINA museum.
-Our efforts here ease access to art for individuals from all segments of society, including school children and visitors with special needs.
 The museum’s Art Education Department offers guided tours, workshops, numerous family programmes, artist talks, lectures, and panel discussions.
 As a lively and modern museum, we thus work to promote access to art, cultural education, and interpersonal encounters.
 All this is lent additional support by the numerous special events that take place outside of regular opening hours, along with the museum shop and the restaurant.

 The Collections’ Conservation and Documentation